kevinismus/streamlit-codemirror/README.md

 # streamlit-codemirror

-A streamlit component that adds a CodeMirror instance into your Streamlit dashboard
+A streamlit component that adds a CodeMirror instance into your Streamlit dashboard.
+Currently only support SQL theme.

 ## Installation instructions